Situated Creative Practices for the Pluriverse (SIT-PLU)

 Looming Waters by Tian Guoxin and Hannah O’Flynn

-The project’s artists will undertake a one year artistic research on the multiple textile histories woven through the Besòs river and its surrounding neighbourhoods.
+For the project the artists will undertake a one year artistic research on the multiple textile histories of the Besòs river and its surrounding neighbourhoods.

 Bio